Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 21:42 Yeah.

-21:55 Because at PyCon, there's the tutorial section before, and then there's the sprints after.
+21:52 I'd be curious to see some other piggyback things because at PyCon, there's the tutorial section before and then there's the sprints after.

 22:15 Yeah.